‘Not a fair fight’: In Kansas, GOP frustrated as money rolls in for Democrat and Senate race tightens

 Before the coronavirus pandemic, there was little hope for Democrats to turn blue the open seat vacated by the retiring Sen. Pat Roberts.
-But the resulting health crisis and recession, as well as left-leaning anger about Republicans’ attempt to push through a Supreme Court nominee days before an election, has made this once sleepy race a toss-up.
+But the resulting health crisis and recession, as well as left-leaning anger about Republicans’ attempt to push through a Supreme Court nominee days before an election, has made this once sleepy race a close contest.

 Marshall’s Democratic opponent, Barbara Bollier, 62, a state senator who only recently left the Republican Party, is also a physician and has centered her platform on pandemic response and expanding health care for needy Kansans.
-She has racked up a record third-quarter fundraising haul of $13.5 million, and has raised a total of $20 million.
+She has racked up a record third-quarter fundraising haul of $13.5 million and has raised a total of $20 million.
 Marshall raised $2.7 million in the third quarter and has a total of $5 million.

 Marshall is still favored to win — the Cook Political Report, a nonpartisan tip sheet, has continued to rate the contest as “leaning” Republican — but internal polls on both sides show a tight race.